 If you financed a car, the money might end up going directly to your financing company.
 Depending on how much you owe and how much the car is worth, you might not get any money from the insurer at all.

 Some accident victims wind up getting less for their financed cars than they owe, and they have to continue making payments on a car they no longer have.
 You can avoid this happening by making sure you have gap insurance in place whenever you finance a vehicle.
-Unfortunately, for crash victims who were never told they needed this coverage, it’s too late for it to help now.
+Unfortunately, for crash victims never knew they needed this coverage, it’s too late for it to help now.

 If you’re fighting with an insurance company over property damage and still getting nowhere, leave it to us.
 We’ll help you get your car fixed.